Forces in dry active matter: A short recap of different expressions for pressure

 Here $J_{\hat{p}}(x)$ is the momentum current which is in general a noisy fluctuating quantity.
 For a non-interacting ideal gas, for example, the momentum flux is given by $J_{\hat{p}}=\sum_i m {v}_i {v}_i \delta(x-x_i)$, with $v_i$ the velocity of particle $i$ and $m$ the particle mass.
 One then identifies the pressure with the steady-state flux of momentum in the bulk of the system when the fluid is static

-Here we introduced the stress, $\sigma$ (in higher dimensions, this generalizes to the trace of the stress tensor divided by the number of dimensions, $P_p=-\frac{1}{d}\mathrm{Tr}\sigma$).
+where we introduced the stress $\sigma$ and $x^*$ is again a point deep in the bulk of the system.
+In higher dimensions, Eq.~\eqref{eq:Pp} is generalized to the trace of the stress tensor divided by the number of dimensions, $P_p=-\frac{1}{d}\mathrm{Tr}\sigma$.
 The equivalence with the mechanical definition is rather intuitive for momentum conserving systems.
 It can be seen by explicitly including a wall potential in the equations for the momentum flux

 with $\rho(x)$ the density of particles at point $x$ as defined above.
 In the steady state this becomes

 which states that the change in momentum flux is caused by the force exerted on the particles by the potential $V$.
 Integrating over space we obtain